Welcome To The Divide

 These pages are indeed of bodies broken for you.
 Here within this

-luminous ink lies also an amended amount of blood which was shed for you.
+luminous ink lies also an amended amount of blood that was shed for you.
 Receive

 this written sacrament of still-living truths, despite those desecrated vessels